 Read more: Audio Pro multi-room system review

-Bluesound's current line-up includes Pulse 2i, Pulse Flex 2i, Node 2i, Powernode 2i and Pulse Soundbar 2i, and you can add older Bluesound models into the mix, too.
+Bluesound's current line-up includes the Pulse 2i, Pulse Flex 2i, Node 2i, Powernode 2i and Pulse Soundbar 2i, and you can add older Bluesound models into the mix, too.

 Read more: Bluesound multi-room system review

-Read more: Amazon Echo Plus (2nd Gen) review
+Read more: Amazon Echo Plus 2 review

 Read more: Google Home review

 Alternatively, you could consider a mix-and-match approach using AirPlay 2 speakers.
 It's supported by plenty of heavyweight hi-fi brands so you've no shortage of options including the Libratone Zipp 2, Audio Pro Addon C10 and Naim Mu-so Qb 2nd Generation.
 Of course, it only works with Apple's iPhone, iPad, iPod and MacBooks as a source - which isn't a problem if you're an iOS user, but it means Android users can't join in on the fun.
-You do get to choose from some superb-sounding hi-fi kit, though.

 Read more: Apple HomePod review